bangadang/stackIT/FS25/Dataengineering.md

 - provides interfaces for analyzing and data mining tasks

 ## ETL (extract, transform, load)
-Source to staging
+- most time consuming part of data warehousing, as there is no standard method or system but an abundance of different tools
-most time consuming part of data warehousing, as there is no standard method or system but an abundance of different tools it it time intense because:
+-  it it time intense because:
 	 - different data sources with heterogeneity
 	 - imense data volume
 	 - the integration is complex, because of data cleaning and creating a schema and instance integration
  - There are two types of ETL
 	 - **batch processing**: data is processed in batches o defines size or time values and requires space for buffering
 	 - **real time processing**: data is processeed item by item continuously.
 Every item can only be seen once.